 - ITALIAN JOURNAL OF PUBLIC HEALTH (QIJPH - 2017, Volume 6, Number 5): Il vaccino anti-HPV 9-valente: report di Health Technology Assessment (HTA)

-Cittadinanzattiva-Active Citizenship Network participation as panelist in public events on the topic
+Cittadinanzattiva-Active Citizenship Network participation as stakeholder or panelist in public events on the topic

 Exploring the needs and future developments of immunisation records in the EU - Better vaccine policies through coherent evidence - European Health Forum of Gastein 2017